scimax/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 ![](../images/Dblocks-config.jpg)
 </center>

-This is described in this [sample file](http://ab-initio.mit.edu/~mccauley/casimir-examples/rods-plates.ctl).
+This is described in [rod-plates.ctl](http://ab-initio.mit.edu/~mccauley/casimir-examples/rods-plates.ctl).
 The dashed red lines indicate the surface $S$.
 This system consists of two metal $a\times a$ squares in between metallic sidewalls.
 To run a simulation in which the blocks are (nondispersive) dielectrics one can simply change their materials in the definitions as in a normal Meep simulation.
 For dispersive dielectrics a few extra steps are needed, which is discussed in a later section.

 First define the geometry, consisting of the two metal sidewalls (each 2 pixels thick) and the two blocks: